 Found 914 related files.
 Current in page 1

-1 TON FOLDING ENGINE STAND Model 47304 ASSEMBLY AND OPERATING INSTRUCTIONS 3491 Mission Oaks Blvd., Camarillo, CA 93011 Visit our Web site at http://www.harborfreight.com Copyright © 2003 by Harbor Freight Tools®.
+1 TON FOLDING ENGINE STAND Model 47304 ASSEMBLY AND OPERATING INSTRUCTIONS ® 3491 Mission Oaks Blvd., Camarillo, CA 93011 Visit our Web site at http://www.harborfreight.com Copyright © 2002 by Harbor Freight Tools®.
 All rights reserved.
 No portion of this manual or any artwork contained herein may be reproduced in any shape or form without the express written consent of Harbor Freight Tools .
-For technical questions and replacement parts, please call 1-800-444-3353 Specifications Engine Stand Capacity Assembled Dimensions Face Plate Size Weight Rotation 750 Lbs.
-Dead Weight 38” L x 37” W x 34” H 5/16” Th. x 10-1/8 “W x 6” H 54.55 Lbs.
-360o Save This Manual You will need the manual for the safety warnings and precautions, assembly instructions, operating and maintenance procedures, parts list and diagram.
+For technical questions and replacement parts, please call 1-800-444-3353 Specifications Engine Stand Capacity Assembled Dimensions Folded Dimensions Engine Turn Capacity Main Post Height 1 Ton (2000 Lbs.)
+42” L x 36” W x 34” H 17” L x 22-1/2” W x 40” H 360 Degrees 32-1/2” Save This Manual You will need the manual for the safety warnings and precautions, assembly instructions, operating and maintenance procedures, parts list and diagram.
 Keep your invoice with this manual.
 Write the invoice number on the inside of the front cover.
 Keep the manual and invoice in a safe and dry place for future reference.
-Safety Warnings and Precautions WARNING: When using the Stand, basic safety precautions should always be followed to reduce the risk of personal injury and damage to equipment.
-Read all instructions before using this Stand!
-1. Keep work area clean.
+Safety Warnings and Precautions WARNING: When using product, basic safety precautions should always be followed to reduce the risk of personal injury and damage to equipment.
+Read all instructions before using this product!
+1. Avoid working alone.
+If an accident happens, an assistant can bring help.
+2. Keep work area clean.
 Cluttered areas invite injuries.
-2. Observe work area conditions.
+3. Observe work area conditions.
 Don’t expose to rain.
 Keep work area well lighted.
-3. Keep children away.
+4. Keep children away.
 Children must never be allowed in the work area.
-Do not let them handle, ride on, or be in close proximity of the Stand.
-4. Store idle equipment.
+Do not let them near the Stand.
+5. Store idle equipment.
 When not in use, the Stand must be stored in a dry location to inhibit rust.
-Always keep the Stand out of reach of children.
-5. Use the right tool for the job.
-Do not attempt to force a small Stand to do the work of a larger industrial Stand.
-There are certain applications for which this Stand was designed.
-It will do the job better and more safely at the rate for which it was intended.
-Do not modify this Stand and do not use this Stand for a purpose for which it was not intended.
+Always lock up tools and keep out of reach of children.
 6. Dress properly.
 Do not wear loose clothing or jewelry as they can be caught in moving parts.
-Protective, electrically non-conductive clothes and non-skid footwear are recommended when working.
+Protective, electrically nonconductive clothes and nonskid footwear are recommended when working.
 Wear restrictive hair covering to contain long hair.
-7. Use eye protection.
+7. Use eye and ear protection.
 Always wear ANSI approved impact safety goggles.
 8. Do not overreach.
 Keep proper footing and balance at all times.
 Do not reach over or across electrical cables or frames.
 9. Maintain Stand with care.
 Inspect Stand, and if damaged, have it repaired by an authorized technician.
 SKU 47304